 There’s no pressure for your business to blow up the competition because credit companies typically only look at the owner’s credit score as a basis for setting up a business credit card account.

-Unlike a small business loan, you only pay interest when you use the card or the money is taken out of your LOC.
-You can use the card for monthly purchases (and accrue reward points) or save it for a rainy day and use your LOC for more extensive purchases in a short timeframe.
+Unlike a small business loan, you only pay interest when you use the card or the money is taken out of your line of credit.
+You can use the card for monthly purchases (and accrue reward points) or save it for a rainy day and use your line of credit for more extensive purchases.

 Your business won’t have a credit history when you form it.
-Like your personal credit reputation, it’s essential to establish a positive credit history for your business.
+Like your personal credit reputation, it’s essential to establish a positive business credit history.

 Aside from being approved for a business loan, your company’s credit rating can make or break potential relationships with future vendors and clients.
-A small business credit card and line of credit are some of the easiest ways to lay a sound financial foundation.
+A small business credit card and line of credit are some of the easiest ways to lay a sound financial foundation and boost your creditworthiness.

-Having your business purchases on one credit card or through one line of credit can streamline your accounting processes.
-The ready-made monthly statement from the credit card company clearly outlines your business purchases.
+Having your business purchases on one credit card or through one small business line of credit can streamline your accounting processes.
+The ready-made monthly statement from the credit card issuer clearly outlines your business purchases and required monthly payments.

 You or your bookkeeper may better identify business-related and tax-deductible purchases without the hassle of combing through a mountain of different transaction methods.

 One benefit of using your business credit card for routine business purchases is access to dispute resolution protection.
-Your LOC will also have options for reporting errors on your credit report.
+Your line of credit will also have options for reporting errors on your credit report.

 Suppose you ordered six cases of copy paper for the office, and one case arrived with extensive water damage.
 You can contact the credit card company and dispute the charge if the vendor doesn’t offer a refund.
 The credit company may not replace your copy paper, but this action can force your vendor to resolve the issue.
 (Your next step would be to find a new vendor.)